Hilmar Oddsson

+Early life

 Hilmar was born in 1957, as the first child of the playwright and theatre director Oddur Björnsson (1932-2011) and his first wife Borghildur Thors (born 1933).
 He has a younger sister Elísabet Á Oddsdóttir (born 1958).

 He attended high-school at Menntaskólinn í Reykjavík, where he was active in the theatre club.
 Until 1986 he studied at the HFF University of Television and Film Munich.